Design for Impact

 Team Lead:

-Individual contributors get the opportunity of leadership experience to level up their careers.
-By working as a manager and a leader they can show their employers that they have management experience and can get a promotion
+An additional advantage of having an assigned team lead, individual contributors get the opportunity of leadership experience to level up their careers.
+By leading a team, they can show their employers that they have management experience and deserve a promotion.

 Breakdown of Team Structure